chrisclaynz/FutureLensNewV3/Prompt_Plan .md

 sql
 CopyEdit
-`Please provide a Supabase SQL script (or a JavaScript migration file) that creates the following tables:`
+Please provide a Supabase SQL script (or a JavaScript migration file) that creates the following tables:

-`1. participants (id, passcode unique, cohort_id, survey_id, inserted_at)`
+1. participants (id, user_id references auth.users (id) not null, cohort_id, survey_id, inserted_at)
-`2. responses (id, participant_id, question_key, likert_value, dont_understand, inserted_at)`
+2. responses (id, participant_id references participants (id) not null, question_key, likert_value, dont_understand, inserted_at)
-`3. surveys (id, json_config, inserted_at)`
+3. surveys (id, json_config, inserted_at)
-`4. cohorts (id, code, label, inserted_at)`
+4. cohorts (id, code, label, inserted_at)

-`Then enable Row-Level Security and create a policy for the "participants" and "responses" table so that a user can only select or insert rows if they match their authenticated user ID or passcode logic.
-Provide a mock policy if needed.`
+Then enable Row-Level Security and create a policy for the "participants" and "responses" table so that a user can only select or insert rows if they match their authenticated user ID.
+For instance:
+- A policy that compares participants.user_id with auth.uid()
+- A policy that compares responses.participant_id with participants.id where participants.user_id = auth.uid()

+Provide a mock policy snippet if needed.

-`Next, give me an updated test script that runs these migrations and checks the tables exist.`
+Next, give me an updated test script that runs these migrations and checks the tables exist and that RLS is enabled.

 ---